Spaces — Built-in Tools

 Known limits

 Section titled “Known limits”- CLI only manages Web Search today.
-The admin UI shows policy-gated tools, but
+Spaces shows Web Extraction and policy-gated tools, but

 thinkwork toolscurrently configures only credentialed Web Search. - No per-agent API key or per-agent provider override.
-Web Search provider configuration is tenant-level.
+Web Search and Web Extraction provider configuration is tenant-level.

 - Hardcoded catalog in multiple places.
-Adding a new built-in tool requires code changes in the admin UI, API/runtime config resolver, and Strands/Pi runtime registration.
+Adding a new built-in tool requires code changes in the Spaces UI, API/runtime config resolver, and managed runtime registration.

 - No key format validation.
 The Test button catches bad keys; there is no pre-submit format check.